noorykim/cribsheets/python.md

 df["varname"].value_counts(normalize = True)
 ```

-On a subset of data - note that order of subsetting vs column selection doesn't matter
+On a subset of data - note that order of subsetting vs column selection doesn't change the outcome (although runtime may be affected)
 ```
 # Titanic : Males that survived vs males that passed away
 train[train.Sex == 'male']["Survived"].value_counts()